Frequently Asked Questions (FAQs)

 3) How does a person obtain employment in a hunting camp?

-Working with a guided hunting expedition may well be one of the most memorable experiences of your lifetime.
-Camp help, cooks, wranglers, guides – these folks all play a pivotal role in assisting hunting guests to enjoy their Alberta experience.
-Outfitters are always looking for hardworking people with enthusiasm, integrity, and people skills – contact the APOS office for more information.
+Working for an outfitter may be one of the most memorable experiences of your lifetime.
+Camp help, cooks, wranglers, guides – these folks all play a pivotal role in ensuring guests enjoy their Alberta experience.
+Outfitters are always looking for hardworking people with enthusiasm, integrity, and people skills.
+Contact the APOS office for more information.

 Allocations can only be used to purchase a licence for someone who lives outside of Alberta.